 Karuizawa New Art Museum (軽井沢ニューアートミュージアム)

 If you enjoy contemporary arts, Karuizawa New Art Museum is the spot you will want to visit.
-The museum that originally focused on artworks from Japanese artists since World War II now also have special exhibitions of international artists.
+The museum, which originally focused on artworks by Japanese artists since World War II, now also features special exhibitions of international artists.
 It is a facility where your imagination will be stimulated!

-As the entire art museum is not completely free to enter, you can check out the fee-free zone on the 1st floor and decide if you want to enter the paid zone on the 2nd floor.
+Although the entire art museum is not completely free to enter, you can explore the fee-free zone on the 1st floor and decide whether you want to enter the paid zone on the 2nd floor.

-Of course, Yayoi Kusama’s works can be found within the collections of works of internationally recognized Japanese contemporary artists at Karuizawa New Art Museum.
+Of course, Yayoi Kusama’s works can be found in the collections of internationally recognized Japanese contemporary artists at the Karuizawa New Art Museum.
 You might also enjoy examining the Meissen on display.

 The staff there are friendly.
-So if there is anything you are unsure about, talk to them!
+If there is anything you are unsure about, please don’t hesitate to talk to them.

-Besides the artworks inside the museum, the architecture is another thing to check out at Karuizawa New Art Museum.
+Besides the artworks inside the museum, the architecture is another notable feature to explore at Karuizawa New Art Museum.
 The buildings and interiors designed by famous architects and artists are definitely worth your attention too.
 For example, the chapel area in the courtyard was designed by Kengo Kuma (隈研吾).
-While the area is usually closed to the public, tours are held twice daily for 15 minutes.
+Although the area is usually closed to the public, tours are conducted three times daily, lasting 15 to 25 minutes.

-- It is free to join the tour if you have also purchased an exhibition ticket on the day.
+- The tour is free to join if you have also purchased an exhibition ticket on the same day.
 Otherwise, the tour costs 300 yen to join.

-Karuizawa New Art Museum’s Opening Hours, Admission Fees, and Access Information
+Karuizawa New Art Museum’s Opening Hours, Admission Fee, and Access Information

 - Karuizawa New Art Museum is open from 10 am to 5 pm from Tuesday to Sunday.

-- It closes late at 6 pm from July to September.
+- It closes late at 6 pm from mid-July to mid-September.

 - If Monday is a public holiday, it will close the next business day.

-- The last admission is 30 minutes before the museum closes.
+- The last admission is 30 minutes before the museum’s closing time.

 - The admission fee is: